SunGard-Labs/sg-protractor-tools/docs/memory.md

 * usedJSHeapSize
 * totalJSHeapSize

-Since these tests often need to run for a longer period of time (several minutes), the `it` function needs to be called with the optional second `timeout` parameter, since the default timeout for Protractor test cases is something like 30 seconds:
+Since these tests often need to run for a longer period of time (several minutes), the `it` function needs to be called with the optional second `timeout` parameter, since the default timeout for Protractor test cases is around 10 seconds:

 ```javascript
 it('tests something', function () {
    // Do something in here that can take a long time.
 }, 1000000);
 ```

+Note that the timeout value (set to 1000000 in the test above) is ignored when the test is invoked with iit().
+Workaround for this is to use xit() on all the other tests with a ddescribe()

 Memory utils may be used to generate `*.txt` log files and `*.csv` data files.
 A graph of the memory usage of your app is also generated during the test.
 The following two graphs showcase the memory usage of the two example test cases available at [`example/test/e2e/memory.spec`](../example/test/e2e/memory.spec)